 First, improve your SEO rankings.
 This will take some time and might require hiring outside help, but it’s more than worth it when you can start ranting on page one of Google for your business niche.
 Increasing your SEO ranking will drive more business your way and improve the health of your company.

 Second, write a blog.
 Blogging is far from outdated and is growing as a method for business owners to interact with customers.
 Sharing subject knowledge is seen by customers as an added value to your services.
-They’ll start to turn to you for not only your products/services, but your helpful hints, advice, and how-tos, as well.
+They’ll start to turn to you for not only your products/services, but your helpful hints, advice, and how-to’s, as well.

 Finally, connect everything you do to social media.
 Post new products, funny moments about your life, new blog posts you’ve written, and anything and everything you think customers might enjoy.
 We live in the most socially connected age of our planet’s history.
 Clients and customers alike enjoy seeing the face behind a product and are more than happy to interact with a founder over their vacation to Disney World or their brand-new product or model home.